-This second voyage made Cook a very famous man.
-High recognition came from all quarters in England, including a Fellowship to the Royal Society and its Copley Gold Medal, the chance to have his portrait painted by the fashionable Society painter Nathaniel Dance, an invitation to dine at James Boswell's, and the experience of being dubbed 'the First Navigator in Europe' in the House of Lords.
+This second voyage made Cook famous.
+High recognition came from all quarters in England, including a Fellowship to the Royal Society and its Copley Gold Medal, the chance to have his portrait painted by the painter Nathaniel Dance, an invitation at James Boswell's, and the experience of being dubbed 'the First Navigator in Europe' in the House of Lords.

 This no doubt spurred him to undertake a third voyage, which, unfortunately, was also to be his last.

 The 'Resolution' left England in 1776 for the North Pacific.
-The main quest this time was to hopefully find a navigable north-west passage to the Arctic Sea.
-No such passage was found, but what Cook achieved instead was the charting of the North-Western American Coastline from Vancouver Island to the Bering Strait to Alaska, and, of course, en route discovered the Hawaiian Islands.
+The main quest was to hopefully find a navigable north-west passage to the Arctic Sea.
+No such passage was found, but what Cook achieved instead was the charting of the North-Western American Coastline from Vancouver to the Bering Strait to Alaska, and en route discovered the Hawaiian Islands.

 Cook arrived in Hawaii, just as the natives were celebrating Makahiki, the festival of Lono, their God of light and prosperity.
 He was warmly received and, after a few weeks stay, as the festival ended, everyone parted on the best terms.
 However, not long back at sea, the 'Resolution' suffered some damage that necessitated a return to Hawaii for repairs.